Synthetic and augmented data

-Machine learning by definition improves with increased data, however, there is a relative lack of open, free available radiology data sets.
+Machine learning models improve with increased data.
+However, there is a relative lack of open, free available radiology data sets.
 Issues of patient privacy and legal restrictions on data use make machine learning without synthetic and augmented data challenging.
 Additionally, some diseases are so rare that even large data sets do not contain sufficient samples to generate robust machine learning algorithms.

 In addition to contributing to making algorithms for image identification and classification, synthetic data can also be used in algorithms for artifact correction.

-Synthetic data: Synthetic data is partly or completely artificial.
-Synthetic data are often in adversarial network artificial intelligence (AI) algorithms.
+- synthetic data: partly or completely artificial.
+Synthetic data are often produced by generative adversarial networks

-Augmented data: Augmented data is derived from real images with some sort of transformation such as whole image enlargement, translation, flipping, rotation, or the addition of noise) in order to increase the diversity of the training set
+- augmented data: derived from real images with some sort of minor and realistic transformation (such as translation, flipping, rotation, or the addition of noise) in order to increase the diversity of the training set

-Criticisms of the use of synthetic and augmented data in radiology AI include the potential amplification of statistical biases and a general lack of research on their consequences.
-Nonetheless, synthetic and augmented are used routinely in the generation of AI applications for radiology.
+Criticisms of the use of augmented, and especially synthetic, data in medical AI include the potential amplification of statistical biases and a general lack of research on their consequences.
+Nonetheless, data augmentation is used routinely in the development of AI applications for radiology.